ditman/flutter-genui/packages/spikes/fcp_client/docs/GenUI_Streaming_Protocol.md

 - `catalogReference`: An optional object identifying a predefined base catalog.
   - `name`: The name of the base catalog (e.g., "material").
   - `version`: The semantic version of the base catalog (e.g., "1.2.1").
-- `catalog`: An optional, partial `WidgetCatalog` object.
+- `catalog`: An optional `WidgetCatalog` object.
 If `catalogReference` is provided, this contains any client-specific additions or overrides to the base catalog.
-If `catalogReference` is omitted, this should contain the full widget catalog.
+If `catalogReference` is omitted, this should contain the full widget catalog that the client supports.
 - `sourceNodeId`: The `id` of the `LayoutNode` that generated the event.
 - `eventName`: The name of the event (e.g., `onPressed`).
 - `timestamp`: An ISO 8601 string representing when the event occurred.